hlynch/Biometry2020/docs/Week-8-lecture.md

 Response = Model + Error

 but I dislike this for two reasons.
 1) Your "model" is not just the deterministic function.
 A model for your data includes the deterministic component and the stochastic component.
-2) I don't like referring to the stochastic component as ''error'' because that implies that your model is faulty in some way.
-This stochasticity may be built into the system that you are trying to model, it may be irreducible variability that is not your ''fault'' and therefore should be considered a legitimate part of what you are trying to model rather than a mistake or an error.
+2) I don't like referring to the stochastic component as "error" because that implies that your model is faulty in some way.
+This stochasticity may be built into the system that you are trying to model, it may be irreducible variability that is not your "fault" and therefore should be considered a legitimate part of what you are trying to model rather than a mistake or an error.

 Going back for a moment to our original model $Y \sim N(\mu,\sigma^{2})$, we can either leave $\mu$ as a constant to be estimated or we can try and improve our model by adding complexity to $\mu$.
 In other words, if Y represents the size of individuals in a collection of gentoo penguins, we might model mean size as being a function of a continuous variable like age.
 In that case, our model looks like: